pjtunstall/stock-exchange-sim/README.md

 ...

 Let the count of a task be the number of times it's scheduled to be performed.
 Set all counts to zero initially.
 Also give each process a field minCount that will be used to initialize the count. minCount will be of a home-made type, rational, representing a rational number.
 Set minCount of a task to the product of the minCount's of all its direct and indirect successors, multiplied by the quantity its successor requires, and divided by the quantity of the item it produces that connects it to its successor.
 (This assumes that, if it's connected via multiple products, the ratios of how much is produced to how much needed are all the same.)

-...

-Make resources a map for ease of adding resources as they're created and deleting them as they're used up?

-...

-Define the strength of a task as count times the number of units of target product (goal) it leads to per unit of resource it consumes.
-Assuming only essential tasks make it into the graph, we could increment a task's count till it reaches the minimum needed to make one unit of the end product.
-Repeat till the resources are all used up.
-Then mark current tasks as completed, increment resources if they're renewable, then move on to the next step.

-For example, in `build`, we'd set the count of doorknobs to 2, background to 1, and shelf to 3.
-Since 2 \* 1 + 1 \* 2 + 3 \* 1 = 7, and there are 7 boards, we stop there.
-Time doesn't matter as we can schedule tasks an unlimited amount of times at once, and the only resource is never replenished.
-We just need to note when the cabinet building starts and finishes.

-...